AUDIT OF THE FINANCIAL STATEMENTS

 1.3 You are responsible for such internal control as you determine is necessary to enable the preparation of financial statements that are free from material misstatement whether due to fraud or error.
 Additionally, you are also responsible for safeguarding the assets of the company, complying with laws and regulations and hence for taking reasonable steps for the prevention and detection of fraud and other irregularities.

-1.4 You are responsible for making available to us, as and when required, all the company’s accounting records and all other relevant records and related information, including minutes of all directors’, management and shareholders’ meetings and additional information that we may request.
+1.4 You are responsible for making available to us, as and when required, all the company’s accounting records and all other relevant records and related information, including minutes of all directors’, management and shareholders’ meetings that we need to do our work, and additional information that we may request.
 You will also provide us with unrestricted access to persons within the company from whom we determine it is necessary to obtain audit evidence.

 1.5 You are required to confirm in the directors’ report that so far as you are aware, there is no relevant audit information of which we, as the company’s auditors, are unaware and that you have taken all the steps that you ought to take as directors in order to make yourselves aware of any relevant audit information and to establish that we are aware of that information.
 We are entitled to require from the company’s officers and employees such other information and explanations as we think necessary for the performance of our duties as auditors.